-The concept from the time humans have evolved is simple.
-The base of every physical attribute has been a strength.
+The concept from the time humans have evolved, is simple.
+The base of every physical attribute has been strength.
 When the base gets stronger, you can add on a number of other physical components.
 Now, strength does not mean size.
 You can be extremely lean and still be stronger than the biggest of the guys.
 A clear example is the legendary Bruce Lee.

 When we talk about strength, it comprises of both physical and mental strength.
 If you are not strong, then you are weak.
 Full stop.
 There is simply no ifs and buts out here.

 Now, in the earlier times, if someone was weaker, he was pushed, pulled, twisted, turned, motivated and moulded into being strong.
-But, somehow the trend has changed in recent years, and for the worse.
+That was the need of the hour, as strength meant better chances of survival.

 I recently heard guys talking about a new trend, “Skinny is in”.
 This new trend is on the net, in magazines, in videos, articles and you name it.

-The base of the human mind and the human body was strength.
-I am not saying all have to be world champions, but improvement in both physical and mental strength is the ultimate aim of human beings since evolution.
-Had we not strived for strength, our race would have perished long ago.
-Unfortunately, the very definition of strength has changed in recent years of false and overhyped marketing.
+The base of the human mind and human body was strength.
+I am not saying all have to be world champions, but improvement in both physical and mental strength is the ultimate aim of the human beings since evolution.

 Please understand, that the fashion is when you lead the crowd, not when you follow it.
 Skinny is just another passing fashion trend.
-You may be genetically thin and have a higher metabolism.
+You may be genetically thin, and have a higher metabolism.

 On the other hand, there are guys who are genetically towards the heavier side.
 Both of them aim towards fitness and strength, lose excess body fat and increase lean muscle mass.